 From just about anywhere in the world, Australia feels like a million miles away but with a bit of preplanning, even this isolated continent becomes accessible and will quickly become a favourite for returning tourists.

 With its beautiful bio-diversity, history and metropolitan cities, there is something here for just about every traveller.
+See this ultimate Australia bucket list and you will definitely speed up booking that flight to down under.

 So if you are willing to make the trip, here are some handy tips to make your trip to Australia a breeze!